With lost hope and despair in her eyes, the patient sadly declares, “I just don’t see the point.”

 The patient argues with tears in her eyes, “You don’t think I feel bad enough already?
 I know I’m messed up, but you’re supposed to teach me how not to be…”

-These are lines from the incredible movie To the Bone that I watched recently.
+These are lines from the incredible movie To the Bone.

 Lily Collins is impeccable in the role of a 20 year old woman Ellen with anorexia nervosa and Keanu Reeves stars as Dr. William Beckham.

 Like Ellen, I have constantly grappled with questions like,

 What’s the point of living when we are all going to die, do I matter – really matter in the grand scheme of things?

-At one point, these questions made me lose interest in life.
+At one point, NOT knowing answers to these questions made me lose interest in life.

 And maybe if I had gotten a similar dose of reality, it would have probably jolted me out of my bubble of self-denial and self-pity a lot sooner.

 Eventually, I embraced acceptance.

 Eventually, I realized that it’s entirely up to me to choose the meaning of life and NO ONE can do it for me.

 Here’s an interesting comment from one of the viewers of the clip,

 Lisa Doherty: “So bizarre.
 There’s no point to anything, but you can have an incredible life?”